kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 	// This is a pointer to distinguish between explicit zero and not specified.
 	// +optional
 	FailedJobsHistoryLimit *int32

+	// Jitter is used to add delay to the start time of the next run
+	// It is expressed as a percentage of the time delta to the next run
+	// Default is 0 (no jitter).
+	// It shall be capped at 50(%)
+	// +optional
+	Jitter int32
 }

 // ConcurrencyPolicy describes how the job will be handled.